 A legendary visit amongst our schools.
-Previously a Biology teacher, Monsieur Martin is passionate about his life as a farmer, his goats, and the delicious cheese he produces with their milk.
-This is a memorable visit guided by Mr Martin himself, it includes learning about the production of cheese on a small, non-industrial scale, with the highlight being the opportunity to groom and feed the goats, maybe even to help milk the goats - all rounded off by a tasting.
-Bon appétit!!
+Tony is passionate about his life as a farmer, his goats, and the delicious cheese he produces with their milk.
+This is a memorable visit guided by Tony himself, it includes learning about the production of cheese on a small, non-industrial scale, with the highlight being the opportunity to groom and feed the goats, maybe even to help milk the goats - all rounded off by a tasting.
+Bon appétit!

 Dinan is one of the most attractive medieval walled cities in France.
 The old town is full of half-timbered houses, churches, castles and cobbled streets overlooking the river Rance.
 Its fortifications made Dinan an almost impregnable fortress.

 The old town with its narrow cobbled streets of houses built from local granite offers panoramic views towards the islands of Jersey and Guernsey to the north and Mont Saint-Michel to the south.
 Built on its own little peninsula, once the basis of the town's defences, Granville is compact and a fantastic shopping centre.

 Arromanches was at the heart of the D-Day Landings and as such has superb museums with emotive and informative displays.
 One of these museums features a 360° cinema with unreleased footage from war correspondents filmed on D-Day.